Infrastructure Domain SSL certificate

 -subjectAltNames mail.example.com

-Where the various elements in the subject are the standard fields of an SSL certificate:
+In the above commands, the various elements in the -subject are the standard fields of an SSL certificate:

 • C: the 2-digit country code